noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 ## integrations

+- many integrations can be more secured by communicating with other services via VPC Endpoint

 ### EC2

 - on ec2 creation, you can select an existing VPC and subnet to launch an instance into under network settings